The Challenge of Foster Care

 1. Approximately 30,000 children are currently in foster care in Los Angeles County. **

-2. 38% of California’s foster care population is in Los Angeles County. *
+2. 38% of California’s foster care population lives in Los Angeles County. *

 3. Abused and neglected children who are identified as victims in the past are 42% more likely to be abused and neglected again.
 The youngest children (from birth though age three) are most likely to experience a recurrence of maltreatment. *